morningred88/AWS/Account_management_notes.md

 You can create any SCP policy and attach it to the OU

+### Tag Policies

+You can use AWS Organization Tag Policies to standardize tags across resources in all AWS Accounts inside your AWS Organization.

 ## Control Tower

 It is best practice to set up multiple accounts using Control Power in your accounts.